Posts tagged as:

 Jack Goldstein

-Barbara Bloom, An Artist-Curator at the Jewish Museum
+Barbara Bloom, an Artist-Curator at the Jewish Museum

 by Corinna Kirsch on May 14, 2013

-Thumbnail image for Barbara Bloom, An Artist-Curator at the Jewish Museum
+Thumbnail image for Barbara Bloom, an Artist-Curator at the Jewish Museum

 Why are artist-curators being recruited by New York museums?
 With all the artist-curated shows currently on view, the artist’s viewpoint may never have been represented so strongly.